ahoys/tunnelerjs/README.md

 It is highly recommended to remove the old Tunneler and everything related before using the new one.

 You can re-use the Discord application (id and token).

+### Slash commands

+Slash commands will emerge after the Discord API matures a bit more.

 ### Why so drastic update?